top of page

 3. Beach Primrose (Camissonia cheiranthifolia)

-4. Dune or Sea Cliff Buckwheat (Eriogonum parvifolium)
+4. Sea Cliff Buckwheat (Eriogonum parvifolium)

 5. Seaside Daisy or Beach Aster (Erigeron glaucus)